TILOS-AI-Institute/MacroPlacement/SPNR/README.md

 1. [Ariane](./designs/ariane/README.md): Provides the flow details to generate a post-routed database from the Ariane netlist available [here](https://github.com/lowRISC/ariane) using Cadence Genus and Innovus and OpenROAD and Yosys tools.
 Also, we provide detailed description to control the memory configuration of the synthesized netlist.
 2. [mempool_tile](./design/../designs/mempool_tile/README.md):

-Here is teh details of the directory structure:
+Here is the details of the directory structure:
 1. [*design*](./designs/): Contains the design related informations for each designs (ariane and mempool_tile).
 For each design you can find the below informations
    1. *constraints* contains the .sdc (Synopsys Design Constraint) file.
    2. *rtl* contains the netlist required to run the synthesis flow.
 The details of the netlist can be found in the design respective README files.